 The frogs’ soft croaks keep me company as I walk back to my cottage in the silence of the night.
 The forest is pitch dark and impenetrable, and the only thing visible in the thick of the woods is the beautiful glow of fireflies.
 It is a city-dweller’s dream, this night.
 No mobile network.
 No artificial light.
 Just some living things going on with life.

 The Ibnii resort and spa, Coorg is about a 5.5-hour drive from Bengaluru airport and a 2.5-hour drive from Mangalore airport.
 There are 22 private pool villas, 10 wooden cottages, private residences, and a premium suite in the resort.
-Pool villas cost Rs19,000 (plus taxes) and wooden cottages cost Rs9,000 (plus taxes).
+The property currently operates at 40 per cent occupancy and is sanitised 24 hours prior to guest check-ins.
+Pool villas cost Rs15,000 (plus taxes) and wooden cottages cost Rs9,000 (plus taxes).
 For more information, visit www.ibnii.com.

 is a publicity professional by day, writer by night and a traveler at heart.
 When not working, she can be found reading, dreaming about writing her breakthrough bestselling book or on her way to the next big adventure.